-Develop a formal presentation.
+- Develop a formal presentation.
 You may use PowerPoint, handouts, overheads or any media necessary to make an effective and professional presentation of your research.
-Do include charts and graphs or other visuals that clearly illustrate major points and the potential policy impacts of your research.
-Do not be concerned if you don't have all of your data analyzed or complete findings or fully developed alternatives.
-This presentation is supposed to tell about the journey of your research work, the challenges, the unexpected ideas and data, and what is important about the issue you selected.

-SCHEDULE FOR FIRST SESSION APRIL 6-8
+Do include charts and graphs or other visuals that clearly illustrate major points and the potential policy impacts of your research. - FIRST SESSION APRIL 11-13